LividInstruments/Max/README.md

 Max
 ===

 A growing library of patches that detail how to work with Livid controllers and Cycling74's Max6 software.
+The easy way to make all this work is to put the whole repo in your Max search path.

 An overview of contents: